Colwick: Geography

 Colwick lies between the River Trent and the railway line, with nearby places being Sneinton to the west, Bakersfield (to the north-west), Carlton (to the north), and Netherfield (to the east).
 Holme Sluices and lock were built in 1950s, as a flood-prevention scheme across the River Trent where the river falls at a weir, allowing for a maximum 4 m range.
 The Environment Agency have plans to build a fish pass to enable salmon and eels to access 60 km of the upper reaches of the Trent.
 Some salmon have been known to swim against the flow through the whitewater course at Holme Pierrepont watersport centre.

 Economy

 Originally an agricultural area, Colwick was notable as the birthplace of Colwick cheese, a soft and creamy curd cheese, allegedly invented in the village in the 17th century.
 By the 18th century, it was already being made at a number of other locations, persisting in manufacture until the late 20th century.
 In the 19th century the village became heavily industrialised and was home to many notable firms such as William Lawrence & Co.
-Ltd, Sands and Spray & Burgess.
+Ltd, Sands and Spray & Burgass.